 Q: What is the application process?

 A: Students submit an online application.
-Application materials may vary, depending on the particular program the student is applying for; however, requirements usually include an official transcript, letter of motivation, resume, letters of recommendation, and passport sized photos to the Undergraduate Business Program.
+Application materials may vary, depending on the particular program the student is applying for; however, requirements usually include an official transcript, resume, letters of recommendation, and passport-sized photos to the Undergraduate Business Program.
 For students who are interested in a study abroad opportunity hosted by one of our partner universities, they will submit a second application to the host university after being accepted by Kenan-Flagler.
 Except in very rare circumstances, students accepted by UNC for a study abroad program are accepted by our partner university.

 Q: Will study abroad delay graduation?